idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 The newer kernels are compatible with the existing MOOSE materials via the [ComputeLagrangianWrappedStress](/ComputeLagrangianWrappedStress.md) object.
 This object maps the output from the existing MOOSE material system into the format expected by the Lagrangian kernels.

-However, it does not currently support:

-- Cylindrical or spherical coordinates.
+The Lagrangian kernels are feature-complete with the original kernels -- all simulations using the original kernels should be able to be converted to use the
-- Full interoperability with the other MOOSE modules.
-Specifically, modules that couple to `"stress"` as a material property will need to be updated to couple to `"cauchy_stress"` or `"pk1_stress"` as appropriate.
+Lagrangian kernels.
+However, users should be aware that modules that couple to `"stress"` for the Cauchy stress using the original kernels should now either couple to `"cauchy_stress"` or `"pk1_stress"`, as appropriate, in the Lagrangian kernels.

-The future goal for the new system is full interoperability with the rest of the module.
-Currently, users should consider using the new system for problems where numerical convergence is critical -- for example problems with large material or geometric nonlinearities -- or for problems where the stress update provided by the constitutive model is very expensive, as the new kernels will achieve convergence in many fewer nonlinear iterations, when compared to the older system.
+Users should consider using the new system for problems where numerical convergence is critical -- for example problems with large material or geometric nonlinearities -- or for problems where the stress update provided by the constitutive model is very expensive, as the new kernels will achieve convergence in many fewer nonlinear iterations, when compared to the older system.